 - 1. Stop LISTSERV. - 2.
 Find the mylist-l.list file.
 LIST files are kept on LISTSERV's A disk (VM) or in its A directory (non-VM).
-The A directory for non-VM servers is normally located at ~listserv/home for unix servers, LISTSERV\ROOT:[MAIN] for VMS servers, and LISTSERV\MAIN for Windows servers. - 3.
+The A directory for non-VM servers is normally located at ~listserv/home for unix servers, LISTSERV_ROOT:[MAIN] for VMS servers, and LISTSERV\MAIN for Windows servers. - 3.
 Copy (using your OS's command for copying files) mylist-l.list to joeslist-l.list.
 (Under unix you must name the file in lower case.
 Copying the list file will preserve all subscribers and all subscriber options.) - 4.
-If necessary, create the directory for joeslist-l's archives.
-If you had mylist-l's archives in ~listserv/lists/mylist-l; for instance, you should create the directory ~listserv/lists/joeslist-l.
-Once this directory is created, you can copy the mylist-l archive notebooks over to it, and then rename any of the mylist-l.\ files to joeslist-l.\.
-(You will want to copy the current notebook over again later, to make sure you get all of the postings up to the time of the switch.)
+If necessary, create the directory for joeslist-1's archives.
+If you had mylist-1's archives in ~listserv/lists/mylist-1; for instance, you should create the